-Applications must be submitted by 5:00pm on December 30, 2020.
+Applications must be submitted by 5:00pm on October 26, 2023.
 There is no commitment on the part of CJCC to fund an application or to fund it at the amount requested.

 The application must be completed and submitted in accordance with RFA guidelines for submission or the application may be disqualified.
+The applications will be scored, and funding will be determined through a competitive review process.
 Applications for funding may undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
+Each application will be rated, utilizing a scoring review tool, if the application meets eligibility.
+Applications will undergo a financial and programmatic review.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
 These decisions are within the complete discretion of CJCC.